 Our board of directors has the authority, without further action by the holders of the outstanding common stock, to issue preferred stock from time to time in one or more classes or series, to fix the number of shares constituting any class or series and the stated value thereof, if different from the par value, as to fix the terms of any such series or class, including dividend rights, dividend rates, conversion or exchange rights, voting rights, rights and terms of redemption (including sinking fund provisions), the redemption price and the liquidation preference of such class or series.
-We presently have two series of preferred stock outstanding, designated as Series A convertible preferred stock (the "Series A preferred stock") and Series C convertible preferred stock (the "Series C preferred stock").
+We presently have one series of preferred stock outstanding, designated as Series A convertible preferred stock (the "Series A preferred stock").
 We have no present plans to issue any other series or class of preferred stock.
-The designations, rights and preferences of the Series A preferred stock and the Series C Preferred Stock are set forth in the certificate of designations of Series A convertible preferred stock and the certificate of designations of Series C convertible preferred stock, each of which has been filed with the Secretary of State of the State of Delaware.
+The designations, rights and preferences of the Series A preferred stock are set forth in the certificate of designations of Series A convertible preferred stock, which has been filed with the Secretary of State of the State of Delaware.